 Our Hargreaves Lansdown review found that the broker offers a huge range of equities that investors can trade on through a variety of trading accounts:

-If you’re looking to buy shares, you can choose from thousands of UK and overseas shares at Hargreaves Lansdown, including many of the best shares to buy.
+If you’re looking to buy shares, you can choose from thousands of UK and overseas shares at Hargreaves Lansdown, including many of the most popular shares to buy.
 This means you can buy and sell all listed shares on the London Stock Exchange but also shares on its sub-exchange, the AIM market, which is London Stock Exchange’s international market for small and mid-size companies.
 Hargreaves Lansdown also features a unique service of the most popular shares in the previous week by its clients based on the number of trades or value.

 Apart from getting access to UK shares including Initial Public offerings (IPOs), investors at HargreavesLansdown can trade the markets from the following countries: United States (NASDAQ, NYSE, NYSE ARCA), Canada, Netherlands, Belgium, Denmark, Germany (Deutsche Boerse Exchange and Frankfurt Stock Exchange), Finland, Ireland, Italy, Portugal, Luxemburg, Spain, Norway, France, Sweden, Switzerland, and Austria.